-Both senators immediately faced criticism from first responder activist groups — and the frustration they’re expressing is a decade-old wound that is just being re-highlighted after Jon Stewart went viral on June 11 for blasting Congress for their “callous indifference” toward 9/11 first responders.
+That battle had been newly highlighted: Jon Stewart went viral on June 11 for blasting Congress for their “callous indifference” toward the men and women who handled the aftermath of 9/11.
 During a hearing on extending of the September 11th Victim Compensation Fund, the former Daily Show host angrily addressed the empty committee seats in front of him.

 “I can’t help but think what an incredible metaphor this room is for the entire process that getting health care and benefits for 9/11 first responders has come to,” Stewart said.
 “Behind me, a filled room of 9/11 first responders, and in front of me, a nearly empty Congress.”

 A day after, the House Judiciary Committee unanimously voted to pass the Never Forget the Heroes Act, which would extend the fund through 2090.
-The entire House of Representatives passed the bill 402-12 last week, putting the pressure on Senate Republicans.
-Senate Majority Leader Mitch McConnell, who has had a history of holding up the 9/11 bill, has committed to giving it a vote in August.
-Even with McConnell’s support, however, it doesn’t look like an easy road for the bill.
+The entire House of Representatives passed the bill 402-12 on July 12, putting the pressure on Senate Republicans.
+Despite some protest from Sens.
+Rand Paul (R-KY) and Mike Lee (R-UT) due to budget concerns, the Senate overwhelmingly approved the bill 97-2 last week.

 Many 9/11 first responders suffer from cancer and respiratory diseases